catacombing/kumo/README.md

 <p>
   <img src="./logo.svg" width="10%" align="left">

-  Kumo is a web browser with a UI focused on portrait-mode touchscreen mobile devices.
+  Kumo is a web browser with a UI focused on portrait mode touchscreen mobile devices.
 It is optimized to run on low-end hardware with a limited battery life.

   <br clear="align"/>